kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 When running your agents as a deployment you have no control on which pod gets killed when scaling down. ([see KEDA docs](https://keda.sh/docs/1.4/concepts/scaling-deployments/#long-running-executions))

 If you run your agents as a `Job`, KEDA will start a Kubernetes job for each job that is in the agent pool queue.
 The agents will accept one job when they are started and terminate afterwards.
-You also achieve fully isolated build environments when using jobs, since an agent is always created for each job.
+Since an agent is always created for every pipeline job, you can achieve fully isolated build environments by using Kubernetes jobs.

 The following manifest is an example of a `ScaledJob` combined with the Azure Pipelines agent.
 You have to use a modified image for this where the agent terminates itself after running a job. ([docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux#run-once))